Inspect your query pipeline and rules

 Query pipeline ranking expression rules let you modify the score of specific search results when certain conditions are met.

-If a query pipeline contains ranking expression rules, we recommend that you review its configuration and test several entries in a search interface to ensure that the rules work as expected.
+If a query pipeline contains ranking expression rules, review its configuration and test several entries in a search interface to ensure that the rules work as expected.

 Review ranking expression rules configuration